ghabs/bengoldhaber/index.md

 - Building <a href="http://parallelforecast.com">forecasting infrastructure for x-risks</a>.
 - Experimenting with <a href="https://ought.org">factored cognition</a>.

-### Highlights from Previous Projects
- - Creating a <a href="https://bradfieldcs.com/">better education system</a> for software engineers, 2018-2019
- - Building BI infrastructure for Google Fiber, 2016-2017
- - Improving Google people operations processes, 2014-2015
- - Making digital textbooks for American Civics education, 2012-2013
- - Science, Technology, and International Affairs at Georgetown University.

 Follow me on <a href="https://twitter.com/BenGoldhaber">Twitter</a> for updates.